Support copy goes here

 Barck married George Welles in 1905.
 Welles was a coal merchant and an amateur silversmith.
 It was Welles who encouraged Barck to focus more on objects made of copper and silver.
 In 1906, Barck’s sister purchased a large home in Park Ridge, Illinois and soon transferred ownership to the Kalo Shop in return for stock in the company.
 This location served as a hub for the Kalo Arts and Crafts Community.

 In 1907, Barck employed her first professional silversmith.
-By 1908, she established a school and would go on to teach and employ many female designers and artisans, known as the “Kalo Girls,” along with employing several male silversmiths.
+By 1908, she established a school and would go on to teach and employ many female designers and artisans, known as the “Kalo Girls,” along with various male silversmiths.
 This collaboration of female designers and male smiths proved quite successful.
 In 1912, Barck opened a Kalo branch in New York that lasted until 1916, just before the First World War.

 The shop employed many notable silversmiths that went on to open their own studios and Barck encouraged their entrepreneurship, but they were required to mark all pieces produced during regular business hours with the Kalo stamp.
 When employees were off the clock, they were free to use the shop to make their own pieces (as long as they did not mark them with the Kalo stamp).
 Many copper, silver, and gold pieces still exist that were undoubtedly made by a Kalo silversmith but are unmarked.
 These were likely made for family members, friends, or coworkers.